rdela/rdela.com/src/pages/abandon-your-face/index.md

 Your TV is watching&nbsp;you.

 I am on a Facebook and Instagram hiatus.
-I deleted all the Facebook owned apps off my phone and imported all my Instagram photos here to my site, [thanks to Gatsby](/credits/) for making that breezy.
+I deleted all the Facebook-owned apps off my phone and imported all my Instagram photos here to my site, [thanks to Gatsby](/credits/) for making that breezy.
 The pic above is the first one to go up here exclusively.
 Feels stupendous.
 I need to manage pages and